 Let’s break these down slightly, and dig into why each of them is so powerful.

 What the fuck do I want?

 This is the seed.
 Every situation in our lives ultimately comes back to this.

-What do you want?
+What the fuck do you want?
 Honestly.
 Let go of all of the societal/parental/cultural expectations for one minute and admit to yourself what you truly want.

 Do you want to change careers?
 Do you want to have children?
 Do you want to end your relationship?
 Do you want to start expecting more of yourself and feel more in alignment with your personal integrity, whatever that means to you?
 Do you want to live with your friends in the forest?
 Do you want to be polyamorous?
 Do you want to be a stay at home mom/dad?
 Do you want to get in the best shape of your life?

 Admit it to yourself.
 Allow this question to drag it out of you.